1tchyBa11z/RedTeam/Apollodorus/README.md

 # Apollodorus

 Apollodorus is a great builder.
-Running the install.sh  bash script builds and installs commonly used penetration testing tools to a cloud vm running Ubunto 20.something.
+Running the install.sh  bash script builds and installs commonly used penetration testing tools to a cloud vm running Ubuntu server 20.04.1 LTS

 The following tools will be installed:

 * arp-scan
 * byp4xx